istio/istio.io/content/en/docs/tasks/observability/distributed-tracing/sampling/index.md

 The Sampler API enables building a custom sampler that can perform more intelligent and efficient sampling decisions, such as [Probability Sampling](https://github.com/open-telemetry/opentelemetry-specification/blob/v1.31.0/specification/trace/tracestate-probability-sampling.md).

-Such samplers can then be paired with the the [`OpenTelemetryTracingProvider`](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider-OpenTelemetryTracingProvider).
+Such samplers can then be paired with the [`OpenTelemetryTracingProvider`](/docs/reference/config/istio.mesh.v1alpha1/#MeshConfig-ExtensionProvider-OpenTelemetryTracingProvider).

 {{< quote >}}
 The sampler implementation resides in the proxy and can be found in